percona/pbm-docs/docs/usage/restore.md

 ## Restoring into a cluster / replica set with a different name

-Starting with version 1.8.0, you can restore *logical backups* into a new environment that has the same or more number of shards and these shards have different replica set names.
+Starting with version 1.8.0, you can restore **logical backups** into a new environment that has the same or more number of shards and these shards have different replica set names.
+Starting with version 2.2.0, you can restore environments that have [custom shard names](https://www.mongodb.com/docs/manual/reference/command/addShard/#mongodb-dbcommand-dbcmd.addShard).

 Starting with version 2.2.0, you can restore *physical/incremental* backups into a new environment with a different replica set names.
 Note that **the number of shards must be the same** as in the environment where the you made the backup.